42-Slices-of-Cheese/cphb/README.md

 https://cses.fi/book/

 ## Disclaimer
 This fork is intended to be used only by myself.
-You my use this fork, but this is not the orgininal source.
+You my use this fork, but this is not the origninal source.